Water Filtration System Installation: Types, Costs & Choosing the Right System

 Water Testing: The Critical First Step

 Before investing in any water filtration system, testing your water is essential to identify specific contaminants and choose the appropriate treatment technology.
 Water quality varies dramatically based on source (municipal vs. well), geographic location, infrastructure age, and seasonal factors.
+Recent national analysis found PFAS in water serving at least 143 million Americans, and a separate study of nearly 5,000 public systems identified unregulated contaminants affecting 97 million residents.
 Without testing, you might purchase a system that doesn't address your actual water quality issues.
+Our complete home water quality testing guide walks through the entire process.

 Testing Options and Costs